-The Literature Department offers two of our strongest applicants fellowships that include full tuition remission and a substantial (non-taxable) stipend of approximately $10,000 for each of two years of full-time study.
-The competition for merit scholarships is keen.
+The Literature Department offers fellowships that include partial tuition remission and a (non-taxable) stipend for each of two years of full-time study.
+The competition for these merit awards is keen.

-- Students who receive merit awards work up to twenty hours a week as writing consultants at AU’s Writing Center and/or as teaching assistants to professors who are teaching General Education or undergraduate literature survey courses.
+- Students who receive merit awards work from ten to fifteen hours a week as writing consultants at AU's Writing Center and/or as teaching assistants to professors who are teaching General Education courses or undergraduate literature survey courses.

-- Budget permitting, we also offer a few work-study assistantships for up to ten hours a week—with the same compensation noted above—for students to serve as either teaching assistants or writing consultants.
+- Budget permitting, we also offer a few work-study assistantships for up to ten hours a week for students to serve as either teaching assistants or writing consultants.
 These optional hours of work provide not only further financial assistance but also valuable hands-on experience to students interested in teaching.

 Need-Based Financial Aid

 - The University also offers need-based financial aid and assistance through various federal loans.
 For more information, please contact Graduate Financial Aid at 202-885-6500 or email@example.com.

 - Scholarships from “outside” organizations are an additional method of financing your graduate education.

 Note: We strongly urge you to check any organization with the Better Business Bureau and we advise against using any organization that requires payment to do a search.
 For information about evaluating scholarship search companies, visit the Federal Trade Commission’s "Scholarship Scams" page.

 The following sampling of websites offer scholarship search assistance: